tq-systems/meta-tq/doc/README.BootMediaTQMa8.md

 `run update_rootfs_spi`

-## Booting linux OS
+## Booting Linux OS

-To boot a linux OS from a running U-Boot following scripts are implemented in
+To boot a Linux OS from a running U-Boot following scripts are implemented in
 environment:

 * `mmboot`: load kernel and dtb from SD/e-MMC instance given with variable `mmcdev`